 After a little hiatus, Alta Ski Area, in collaboration with Snowbird Ski and Summer Resort, implemented a second food waste collection pilot program in March 2021 to send all of our compostable waste to Wild Harvest Farms, a large-scale composting facility in Peoa, Utah.
 Wild Harvest Farms is able to accept both food waste and compostable disposables, which was especially crucial given COVID-19 requirements around the use of disposable containers in restaurants.
 In addition, Snowbird and Alta partnered with Momentum Recycling to haul the waste to Wild Harvest Farms.
 At Wild Harvest Farms, food waste and compostable disposables are being composted into a nutrient-rich end product.

 In 2022 Alta Ski Area, in coordination with Snowbird Ski and Summer Resort, partnered with Momentum Recycling Solutions to transport the food waste down to Wasatch Resource Recovery, the home of a large–scale food digester.
 Here, food waste is processed and produces two results: natural gas used to heat homes and nutrient–rich fertilizer that can be used in farming and gardening practices, resulting in a zero–waste process.
+This collaborative effort continues for the 2024–25 ski season.

 Why Is This Important?